Agoric/documentation/main/javascript-modifications/lockdown.md

 ### Background

-The point of all of the "locale methods" is to have a global behavior not fully determined by the language spec, but which varies with location and culture.
+All of the "locale methods" have global behavior not fully determined by the JavaScript spec, but which varies with location and culture.

-However, by placing this information of shared primordial prototypes, it cannot differ per comparment, and so one compartment cannot virtualize the locale for code running in another compartment.
-Worse, on some engines the behavior of these methods may change at runtime as the machine is "moved" between different locales, i.e., if the operating system's locale is reconfigured while JavaScript code is running.
+However, by placing this information of shared primordial prototypes, **(tyg todo: I'm not parsing the previous phrase.
+What does "placing this information of shared prototypes" mean, or is there a typo or missing text in there?)** it cannot differ per comparment.
+So one compartment cannot virtualize the locale for code running in another compartment.
+Worse, on some engines the methods' behavior may change at runtime as the machine is "moved" between different locales, i.e., if the operating system's locale is reconfigured while JavaScript code is running.

-Aside from fingerprinting, the risk that this slow non-determinism opens a
+Aside from fingerprinting, the risk that this slow non-determinism opens a [communications channel](https://agoric.com/taxonomy-of-security-issues/) is negligible.
-[communications channel](https://agoric.com/taxonomy-of-security-issues/)
-is negligible.